 Our workshops are fast, physical and fun.
 They can be enjoyed by everyone since the focus is activity rather than performance.
 No one is asked to get up on stage unless they want to and all the fights, falls and flailing are fake!
 After all “the first rule of fight club is NO ONE GETS HURT!”

-Why are Squire Stage Combat a great choice for bringing fun workshops into your school?
+Why book Squire Stage Combat for educational workshops into your school?

 Ever wondered how actors and stunt performers make their fights just so realistic?
 Then this is the workshop for you.
 Stage combat is fun, non competitive and an incredibly safe and sociable physical activity.
 We encourage students to work together in teams, build trust and communication skill as well as creative thinking and confidence when performing.